As of 2026, four main M*A*S*H cast members remain alive: Alan Alda (90), Jamie Farr (91), Mike Farrell (86), and Gary Burghoff (82).

 George Morgan played Father Mulcahy

 George only appeared in the pilot episode of the show.
 He got replaced after appearing once.
-In all the episodes afterward, the character of Father Mulcahy was portrayed by William Christopher.
-He didn’t appear in anything noteworthy since then.
+In all the episodes afterward, the character of Father Mulcahy was portrayed by William Christopher, who passed away on December 31, 2016, at the age of 84.
+George didn’t appear in anything noteworthy since his brief M*A*S*H appearance.

 Fans believe if he had stuck to this role, his career trajectory would have been different.
 Sadly his career never took off, and he never got the chance to get it on track.